Wolg/awesome-swift/README.md

 ## Misc

 * [acli](https://github.com/eugenpirogoff/acli) - commandline tool to download curated libraries from github (very beta)
+* [R.swift](https://github.com/mac-cain13/R.swift/) - tool to get strong typed, autocompleted resources like images and segues in your Swift project

 # Resources
 Various resources, such as books, websites and articles, for improving your Swift development skills and knowledge.